Jamster3000/Son-of-Hammond/README.md

 Son of Hammond is one of my game ideas that I've always wanted to bring to life.
 This game aims to be a massive, complex, and engaging experience, allowing players to do almost anything they can imagine.
 Think of it as a city builder game mixed with elements from Grand Theft Auto and various RPGs, all presented in a top-down perspective with a retro-styled 16-bit aesthetic.
 I've made a start with the main menu, but there's still a lot of work to be done.
 This project is currently a future plan and not yet in the work-in-progress stage, as I have many ongoing projects.

+## Current Implementations
+### sohIO (S-O-you-eye)
+Started working on a custom made module for the game's UI.
+The game's UI will include things such as the pause menu, inventory menu, etc.
+The UI currently has implimentations for buttons, single or mulit-line input box, and a list box.

 ## Key Features

 ### Starting Point